junxit/us-congress-bills-112/metadata.md

 - 2011-07-06 — Placed on the House Calendar, Calendar No. 50.
 - 2011-07-06 — The House Committee on Rules reported an original measure, H. Rept.
 112-135, by Mr. Webster.
 - 2011-07-06 — The House Committee on Rules reported an original measure, H. Rept.
 112-135, by Mr. Webster.
+- 2011-07-08 — Considered as privileged matter. (consideration: CR H4762-4765)
+- 2011-07-08 — DEBATE - The House proceeded with one hour of debate on H. Res.
+337.
+- 2011-07-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2011-07-08 — On agreeing to the resolution Agreed to by voice vote. (text: CR H4762)
+- 2011-07-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H4762)